Novak Djokovic wins fourth Wimbledon by beating Kevin Anderson

 He is now in outright fourth place on the all-time list of Grand Slam men's singles titles, moving clear of Roy Emerson and closing the gap on Roger Federer (20), Rafael Nadal (17) and Pete Sampras (14).

-The former world number one will move back into the top 10 when the latest rankings are released on Monday. ba/19:26
+The former world number one will move back into the top 10 when the latest rankings are released on Monday. sk/10:41

 ###